aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 ...
 ```

+4. You might be getting an error for missing components.
+To resolve, update the import, ```import { Layout, Row, Col, Button, Spin } from "antd";``` to ```import { Layout, Row, Col, Button, Spin, List, Checkbox, Input } from "antd";```.

-Try it!
+Now, Try it!
 Check a task’s checkbox, approve the transaction and see the task marked as completed.

 You have now learned how to build a dapp on Aptos from end to end.
 Congratulations!
 Tell your friends. :-)